Strangemother/pocketsocket-2/readme.md

 pocketsocket.run_blocking_server(address, port)
 ```

----

 ## How does it Work

 Pocketsocket is written in nim-lang, pre-compiled into an isolated `.pyd`.
-The Pocketsocket server runs independently of your python code, handling the life-cycle incoming sockets.
+The Pocketsocket server runs independently of your python code, handling the life-cycle of incoming sockets.
 It's self-threading and process-safe, allowing you to leverage the Websocket stack without handling any of it.

 1. Built on-top of nim-mummy server, and its websocket tooling